Rangitīkei River

-The Rangitīkei River is one of New Zealand's longest rivers, 253 km long.
+The Rangitīkei River is one of New Zealand's longest rivers at 253 km long.

 Its headwaters are to the southeast of Lake Taupō in the Kaimanawa Ranges.
-It flows from the Central Plateau south past Taihape, Mangaweka, Hunterville, Marton, and Bulls, to the South Taranaki Bight at Tangimoana, 40 km southeast of Whanganui.
+It flows from the Volcanic Plateau and Inland Pātea south past Taihape, Mangaweka, Hunterville, Marton, and Bulls, to the South Taranaki Bight at Tangimoana, 40 km southeast of Whanganui.
 The river gives its name to the surrounding Rangitikei District.